Asymptotic Performance Analysis of Large-Scale Active IRS-Aided Wireless Network: PERFORMANCE ANALYSIS WITH INFINITE PHASE SHIFTERS

 To further reveal the relationship between received SNR ${\gamma}_m^{\text{noQE}}$ at user and average SNR $\gamma_0$ at active IRS, we substitute (\ref{gamma}) into (\ref{Pirightarrowinfty}) to obtain

 From the above expression, the receive SNR at user is shown to be a linear increasing function of a product of $N$ and $\gamma_0$ given fixed $P_s$ and $ \bar{P}_i$.
 In other words, the relationship reveals: (a) Unlike passive IRS with array gain $N^2$, the array gain of active IRS is $N$ and increasing the number of IRS elements may linearly improve the SNR performance at user for a fixed $\gamma_0$; (b) Fixing $N$, the receive SNR at the user is shown to be a linear increasing function of $\gamma_0$, that is, reducing the noise level (noise variance $\sigma_i^2$) or increasing the transmit power $P_s$ at BS will linearly increase the receive SNR at user.
+This is mainly due to the noise at active IRS.

 In general, the asymptotic SNR at the user decreases as the noise power at the active IRS increases.
 It is also important to consider that when $\sigma_i^2\rightarrow+\infty$, we have

 In this case, the asymptotic received SNR at user decreases as $P_i$ increases when the BS transmit power $P_s$ is fixed.